-Numerous federal, State, local, and private agencies (stakeholders) participated in the Beaver Creek Resort CWPP.
+Numerous federal, State, local, and private agencies (stakeholders) participated in the Bachelor Gulch Resort CWPP.
 These stakeholders included:

-- Beaver Creek Resort
+- Bachelor Gulch Village Association

 - Vail Resorts

-- Beaver Creek Metro District

 - Eagle River Fire

 - Eagle County Sheriff's Office

 - Eagle County

 - The United States Forest Service

 - The Colorado State Forest Service

 - Anchor Point Group

 The true collaborative process was initiated thru a number of stakeholder meetings held within Eagle County.
-Beaver creek had a Hazard and Risk Assessment done 3 years ago and had gone to several Commissioners' meetings related to that report.
-It was decided to convert that report into an official CWPP.
 A CWPP meeting was held in September 2007.
-The purpose of the meetings was to bring all past, current, and future efforts and needs to the table.
+The purpose of the meeting was to bring all past, current, and future efforts and needs to the table.
 The primary focus was on the identification and delineation of communities, areas of concern, and values at risk.
 Best practices and anticipated "roadblocks" were identified.